CJK-Technologies/mcp-server-faqsimple/README.md

 **Built with ❤️ for the FAQsimple and MCP communities**

-*This is an open-source project.
-It keeps your specific API endpoints, auth, and business logic private while providing a solid foundation for MCP integration.*
+*This is an open-source project; it's not perfect, but it attempts to provide a solid foundation for MCP integration.*